Right now, as I type this, you could be leaving money on the table because you’ve overlooked long-tail keywords in your niche.

 People are already talking about pressing issues and important questions related to your niche, and you can listen in!

-Look at the titles of the latest discussions, and then scour the words and phrases people use in the subsequent threads.
+Look at the titles of the latest discussions, and then scour the words and phrases people use in the subsequent threads for keyword optimization purposes.

 For the head term “Drake songs,” you could find relevant forums using the following Google searches: